HMGrunthos/DGTPegasusTeardown/README.md

 Fault: Inconsistent piece detection (absent and spurious) on two squares.

 * A thin board/sensor PCB covers the entire play area.
-* The power/interface PCB is connected to the board/sensor PCB with a ribbon cable.
+* The power/interface PCB is connected to the board/sensor PCB by a ribbon cable.
 * The board/sensor PCB is not accessible without delaminating the board surface (a polyester sticker?)
 * We used heat (a clothes iron) to assist in removing it (the board surface.)
 * A light pipe array (polycarbonate?) is screwed into the black ABS base at the centre and four corners (screws inaccessible without removing the board surface.)